 We mentioned that Samsung hadn’t changed the camera from its Galaxy A52 5G, which, much like the familiar design, is not a bad thing.
+It remains one of the best budget cameras around.
 The 64MP primary sensor captures great images across the board, and it offers plenty of shooting modes to flex your creativity.
 It bins down to 16MP images by default, but it’s easy to toggle back to full-resolution shots.
 You also get a 12MP ultrawide sensor with a 123-degree field of view, a 5MP macro lens, and a 5MP depth sensor to round out the setup.

 I found myself relying on the primary and ultrawide sensors for the most part, but the macro lens can hold its own if you really dig close-up shots.
 It’s certainly a step above the 2MP options you’ll find on many budget phones.

 There are plenty of shooting modes to test out, but one of the more unique options is simply called Fun.
 It works just like a Snapchat filter — identify a nearby face and choose which filter you want to apply.
 I’m not sure how useful it is outside of Snapchat itself, but you could probably get a laugh out of your kids without having to send your selfie anywhere.